 The Michigan Department of Environment, Great Lakes, and Energy (EGLE) uses monitors throughout the state to measure pollutant levels and then determine if concentrations exceed the NAAQS.
-For each pollutant, an area is classified as either: attainment (under the standard), nonattainment (area has more pollutant than allowed), unclassifiable/attainment (insufficient information to support an attainment or nonattainment classification.)
-The conformity requirements are the same as for an attainment area, or maintenance (an area was nonattainment, but is now under the standard and has been for a determined time).
+For each pollutant, an area is classified as either: attainment (under the standard), nonattainment (area has more pollutant than allowed), unclassifiable/attainment (insufficient information to support an attainment or nonattainment classification; the conformity requirement are the same as for an attainment area), or maintenance (an area was nonattainment, but is now under the standard and has been for a determined time).
 Transportation conformity is required for areas designated nonattainment or maintenance.
-In 2018, Berrien County was classified as nonattainment for Ozone under the EPA's 2015 ozone standard.
-Cass County was classified as Attainment for the 2015 ozone standard, but still in maintenance for the 1997 ozone standard.
+In 2018, Berrien County was classified as nonattainment for ozone under the EPA's 2015 ozone standard.
+Because TwinCATS is completely within the Berrien County nonattainment area a conformity analysis is required.